evkx/evkx.github.io/content/models/mercedes/eqe/EQE_350plus/_index.md

 ## Battery, range, and charging

-The battery has a gross capacity of 96,12kWh and a net capacity of 89kWh, meaning you have 7,12kWh reserved as a buffer for protection.
+The battery has a gross capacity of 96,12kWh and a net capacity of 89kWh, meaning you have a 7,12kWh buffer for protection.
 (7,4%).
 The range varies based on the equipment trim.
 Based on the WLTP standard test, the range varies from 639km to 550km, depending on the equipment.
 The consumption is between 13,9kWh/100km for the basic version and 16,2kWh/100km for the top trim version for the WLTP standard test.

 The maximum DC charging speed is 170kW.
 A full charge from 0 - 100% would take 54 minutes, while a more common scenario of 10-80% would take 28 minutes.
 If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 2% to 64% resulting in an actual charge speed including time loss on 121kW.
 Each charge session would take 27 minutes and 24 seconds.